01-edu/public/subjects/AI.GO/only-if/README.md

 #### Task 2:

 Your `RoboGuard's traveling company` has a special promotion for robot members aged between 18 (included) and 25 (included).

-Write the if condition that will check if the robot user can benefit from the promotion:
+**NB: The ticket variable has already been declared, so do not declare it again.**

+1- Assign the message "You cannot benefit from our special promotion" to the ticket variable.

+2- Use an if statement to check that all these conditions are true:

-- `user.age` must be more than `17`.
+- `user.age` must be greater than or equal to `18`.
 - `user.age` must be less than or equal to `25`.
 - `user.activeMembership` must be `true`.

-If `all` of these conditions are `true`, log the message '`You can benefit from our special promotion`'.
+3- If all conditions are true, update the ticket variable with the message: "You can benefit from our special promotion".

 > Hint : use AND Operator in your condition!